adrienjoly/backup-scripts/README.md

 ## Supported sources

 Fully operational:
+- Boards from Trello
 - Playlists and saved/liked tracks from Spotify
 - Playlists and tracks added to Openwhyd

+May not work as expected:
 - Markdown notes from hackmd.io

-May not work as expected because of bugs from external docker images:
-- Boards from Trello

 In the future, I also plan to add support for:
 - Diigo (bookmarks)